sushrut-upenn/ESE5190_LAB2B_PART1-10/09/README.md

 ### TODO:  PART 9

 In Part 9, we implemented the APDS9960 support on our system in a way such that the neopixel on the QtPy board would glow red, green or blue as per the light falling on it.
+The brighness of the neopixel also depends on the light intensity.
 This is shown in the video below: